Aniltamang07/Sales_data_analysis/README.md

 - **Overview:**

-This Excel Sales Report provides an overview of sales performance, revenue trends, and key metrics.
+This P&L Report provides an overview of sales performance, revenue trends, and key metrics.
 The report is designed to help businesses analyze their sales data and make data-driven decisions.
 Features